Don’t Suffer From A Neck Injury Alone

 Injury Law Advocates With A Long History Of Success

-At McGrady & McGrady, L.L.P., we have a long history of serving clients with neck injuries in Southwest Virginia.
+At McGrady & McGrady, PLLC, we have a long history of serving clients with neck injuries in Southwest Virginia.
 We routinely handle accident cases that occur along the I-77 and I-81 interstate corridors, and have the extensive trial skills needed to give your case a strong chance of success.
 We have over 75 combined years of experience.
 During this time, our effective litigation strategies and many successful results have made us known in Galax and the surrounding region as dedicated, client-focused advocates.

 As a father-son team, we understand that it is important to consider how your accident will affect your family.
 Our Carroll County neck injury lawyers work tirelessly to resolve your case as efficiently as possible so that you can focus on the healing process and helping your family move forward in life.